openstad/openstad-api/.github/pull_request_template.md

 ## Branch

-If the branch tot merge to is not development
+If the branch to merge to is not development